 Mr O'Connell meanwhile had also left the police force and was in the United States giving lectures on restorative practice.
-He was then asked by the International Institute of Restorative Practice to start a subsidiary group in Australia: Real Justice.
+He was then asked by the International Institute of Restorative Practice to start a subsidiary group in Australia:

-Mr O'Connell called on Mr Casey's assistance and the pair worked together on the new organisation for three private consultant and counsellor for schools and businesses before joining the Archdiocese's CatholicLIFE team.
+Real Justice.
+Mr O'Connell called on Mr Casey's assistance and the pair worked together on the new organisation for three years.

+Mr Casey then spent time as a private consultant and counsellor for schools and businesses before joining the Archdiocese's CatholicLIFE team.